The 2023 TMA House of Delegates will meet during TexMed 2023 in Fort Worth on Fri-Sat, May 19-20, 2023.

 On (date TBD), our four local Review Teams will meet virtually (via breakout rooms) to consider the items in their sections of the TMA Handbook.
 These items are the action reports (submitted by TMA boards, councils, committees) and the resolutions (submitted by other counties, individuals, TMA sections).
 Each of our Review Teams will make a recommendation regarding each item from the team's assigned section whether our delegation should support, disapprove, or recommend amendment or referral.

 Our Review Teams correspond to TMA's four Reference Committees and the four "action" sections of the TMA Handbook.
 They are:

-- Financial and Organizational Affairs (FOA) - considers TMA finances, membership, representation, legal issues, and federation relationships.
+- Financial and Organizational Affairs (FOA) - considers TMA association finances; membership; representation; federation membership; licensure and legal issues.

-- Medical Education and Health Care Quality (MEHCQ) - considers undergraduate, graduate and continuing education; physician workforce; and quality programs.
+- Medical Education and Health Care Quality (MEHCQ) - considers undergraduate, graduate and continuing education; physician workforce.

-- Science and Public Health (SPH) - considers core public health functions; environmental health; child and adolescent health; injury prevention; addictive and infectious diseases; regulatory issues; biomedical research; and preventive medicine.
+- Science and Public Health (SPH) - considers core public health functions; environmental health; child and adolescent health; EMS and trauma; addictive and infectious diseases; scientific and clinical aspects of medicine; biomedical research; medicine and technology.

-- Socioeconomics (SOCIO) - considers health care payment plans; Medicare and Medicaid; reimbursement; and legislative and regulatory issues.
+- Socioeconomics (SOCIO) - considers health care payment plans; Medicare and Medicaid; reimbursement; workers' compensation; legislative, regulatory, and legal issues.